devffery/simplecountnrolljs/README.md

 The third button, "reset", resets the value of the counter.

 *Die Roller:*
 The die roller feature simulates rolling a six-sided die.
-When the "Roll Die" button is clicked, a random number between 1 and 6 is generated and displayed to the user.
+When the "Roll" button is clicked, a random number between 1 and 6 is generated and displayed to the user.
 This functionality mimics the experience of rolling a physical die, providing a fun and interactive element to the application.

 Purpose: